drug-design/course/docs/chapters/ligand-based-approaches.md

 ### Problems of Conformational Complexity

-Molecules are flexible entities.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/problems-conformational-complexity-c4829f30'><i class='fa fa-play' aria-hidden='true'></i></button>Molecules are flexible entities.
 The bioactive conformation of a given compound is one form among the many possible forms of the molecule.
 Even with the remarkable progress in computer storage technology, it is absolutely impossible to imagine that one could store in a databank all the thousands of possible conformers of every single molecule present in the database.
 In more recent systems conformational flexible searching has started to be considered.
 In this case the databank contains one or two conformations for each molecule, however a large number of flexible forms are generated "on the fly".
 In this approach the limitation is not anymore on the storage capacity but on the computational capabilities.
 *[bioactive conformation]: The geometry adopted by a ligand when it binds to its biological target.
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.